 Why Regulation A Offering Matters to Rayton Solar

 The Regulation A Offering method of investment allows smaller investors to purchase equity in private companies.
-Regulation A allows growth companies like Rayton Solar to exchange shares for investment of up to $50 million from the public, not just from accredited investors.
-We want anyone and everyone interested in lowering the per-watt cost of solar panels to invest in our vision for a solar-powered future.
+Regulation A allows growth companies like Rayton Solar to exchange shares for an investment of up to $50 million from the public, not just from accredited investors.
+This form of investing is critical to our mission of providing clean energy solutions to the masses through cost-efficient solar cell manufacturing.

 Financing Innovative Clean Technology

 This new method of investing is vital for clean energy and can kickstart capital-intensive solar technology.
 Despite the critical need for renewable energy capital and the potential for ROI, the clean technology industry is suffering from lack of investment.
 A prime example of this is the manufacturer of new innovative hardware to address climate change.
 With Regulation A+ Financing, companies previously unable to further innovation on their own now have the necessary funding to begin production thanks to the democratization of investment and the rise of equity-based crowdfunding.

 Rayton Solar: One of the Fastest Growing Solar Companies

 The solar industry grew to nearly double its size from 2015 to 2016.
 And with just two percent of U.S. electricity currently coming from solar power, that trend could continue on for years to come.

 Preparations are underway to receive a particle accelerator in the first half of 2018 and commence production on our pilot line.
 Rayton Solar is already experimenting with high-efficiency gallium arsenide solar cells that consist of a thin two-micron layer of GaAs film exfoliated from an ingot using an ion-cutting technique.

 Thanks to continued support through equity-based crowdfunding efforts, the company is now uniquely positioned to positively impact the solar energy industry by substantially reducing solar manufacturing costs.